-When symptomatic, diffuse esophageal spasm typically causes substernal chest pain with dysphagia for both liquids and solids.
+When symptomatic, diffuse esophageal spasm typically causes substernal chest pain with dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more for both liquids and solids.
 Very hot or cold liquids may aggravate the pain.
-Over many years, this disorder may evolve into achalasia Achalasia Achalasia is a neurogenic esophageal motility disorder characterized by impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing.
+Over many years, this disorder rarely evolves into achalasia Achalasia Achalasia is a neurogenic esophageal motility disorder characterized by impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing.
 Symptoms are slowly... read more (with impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing).

 Esophageal spasms can cause severe pain without dysphagia.
 This pain is often described as a substernal squeezing pain and may occur in association with exercise.
 Such pain may be similar to angina pectoris Angina Pectoris Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
 It is typically precipitated by exertion or psychologic stress... read more , and patients often present to the emergency department concerned they are having a heart attack.